TickerSparkInvestor Intelligence

 Made in Delaware, USA

-No, Bose is currently a privately held company, so there is no Bose stock trading on a public exchange.
-Bose’s own materials describe it as privately held, and there is no public ticker or evidence of a public parent company.
+No, Bose is currently a privately held company, so there is no Bose stock ticker for retail investors to buy on a public exchange.
+Bose’s own materials describe it as Bose Corporation, and there is no public listing shown in its corporate information.

 When will Bose go public?